 This workshop is for professionals providing direct services to Veterans in therapeutic, healthcare, and other supportive settings.
 This introductory training is appropriate for mental health professionals (e.g. psychologists, social workers, marriage & family therapists, counselors), medical professionals (e.g., physicians, nurses, physical therapists, occupational therapists), and professionals in other supportive roles (e.g., case managers, employment specialists, coaches, probation/parole officers).

-Objectives: At the conclusion of the presentation, participants will be able to:
+Objectives: After taking part in this training, participants will be able to:

 Parking: Ample on-street parking is available at or near the 2100 Building

 - Fare Start @ 2100 Café – near the entrance to the 2100 Building

 - Borracchini’s Bakery – 2307 Rainier Ave South, Seattle 98144

 - Burger King – 2021 Rainier Ave South, Seattle 98144

 - McDonald’s – 2336 25th Ave South, Seattle 98144

 - Wendy’s – 2543 Rainier Ave South, Seattle 98144

 - QFC – 2711 Rainier Ave South, Seattle 98144